1. Your personal data – what is it?

 5. Sharing your personal data

 As has been the case for many years, contact details for certain official roles within parishes and the diocese may be shared widely including with the general public.
-Where this is the case and as found in the description of the Privacy Levels for CMS, we will clearly indicate this and people will be given the opportunity to provide alternative contact details to restrict public access to certain information.
+Where this is the case and as found in the description of the Privacy Levels for CMS we will expect people to set the level to Public.
+This will be clearly indicated on CMS and people will be given the opportunity to provide alternative contact details if needed.

 Please see Annexe B for the Privacy Levels on CMS explained.

-For anyone not holding such a role it is important to note that:
+For all privacy levels it is important to note that:

 - Some data will be shared when your consent has been obtained.